davamigo/Insta360StudioExplorer/README.md

 # Insta360 Studio Explorer

-Simple acript utility to scan Insta360 Studio projects, remove projectos and copy the properties from one project to another
+Simple script utility to scan Insta360 Studio projects, remove projectos and copy the properties from one project to another

 ## Tech stach